berenm/opengl-specification/src/glsl/GLSL 4.40.08 Specification.pdf.rst

     operand has to be a scalar as well.
 If the first operand is a vector, the second operand must be a scalar or a vector, and the result is computed component-wise.
 The result is undefined if the right operand is negative, or greater than or equal to the number of bits in the left expression's base type.
 The value of E1 << E2 is E1 (interpreted as a bit pattern) left-shifted by E2 bits.
-The value of E1 >> E2 is E1 right-
+The value of E1 >> E2 is E1 right-shifted by E2 bit positions.

-                                                107
-                                                                               5 Operators and Expressions

-           shifted by E2 bit positions.
 If E1 is a signed integer, the right-shift will extend the sign bit.
 If E1 is an unsigned integer, the right-shift will zero-extend.
        •   The bitwise operators and (&), exclusive-or (^), and inclusive-or (|).
 The operands must be of type signed or unsigned integers or integer vectors.
 The operands cannot be vectors of differing size; this is